 Ways to start your pen pal relationship

-Make sure to check out this in depth article on how to write a pen pal letter here.
-But if you just a need a couple of ideas to get started, keep reading for examples and tips.
+Make sure to check out this in-depth article on how to write a pen pal letter here.
+But if you just need a couple of ideas to get started, keep reading for examples and tips.

 - With an introduction!
 Simply tell your new pen pal something about yourself.
 Here’s how that could look…

 Nice to meet you!
 I’m (your name) and I’m brand new to this pen pal stuff.
 So I’ll start off by telling you a bit about myself.
 I’m from (your home town), but I live in (your current town).
 I adore doing (your interests e.g. travelling, drawing, reading).